blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 ### 2. IF-THEN-ELSE statement

 The IF statement adds the keyword ELSE followed by an alternative sequence of statements.
-If the condition is false or NULL, then only the alternative sequence of statements get executed.
+If the condition is false or NULL, then only the alternative statement sequence gets executed.
 It ensures that either of the sequence of statements is executed.

 ### 3. IF-THEN-ELSIF statement